githubEdit

 The fighter cost system might seem complex at first glance, but this complexity serves specific game mechanics from Necromunda.
 The system needs to handle:

-1. Multiple Sources of Truth: Different rulebooks specify different costs for the same equipment depending on the fighter
+1. Multiple sources of truth: Different rulebooks specify different costs for the same equipment depending on the fighter

-2. House-Specific Rules: Some houses get discounts or pay premiums for certain fighters
+2. House-specific rules: Some houses get discounts or pay premiums for certain fighters

-3. Campaign Progression: Fighters become more expensive as they gain experience
+3. Campaign progression: Fighters become more expensive as they gain experience

-4. Equipment Flexibility: The same weapon can have different profiles at different costs
+4. Equipment flexibility: The same weapon can have different profiles at different costs

-5. Legacy Rules: Special gang rules that allow using equipment from other houses
+5. Legacy rules: Special gang rules that allow using equipment from other houses

 Core Design Principles